The Warwick Q-Step Centre will be offering an exciting range of masterclasses for 2020/21.

 All masterclasses are designed as comprehensive but gentle introductions to methods that are not covered at length in core method modules.
 They are intended to broaden your horizons and provide concepts and tools to be applied in your future research.
 Topics are chosen so as to speak to all the disciplines covered in QS degrees.

-Priority access is given to students registered on the MSc in Big Data and Digital Futures, the MSc in Quantitative Social Research and the MA in Politics, Big Data and Quantitative Methods.
+Priority access is given to students registered on the MSc in Big Data and Digital Futures, the MSc in Social Inequalities and Research Methods, and the MA in Politics, Big Data and Quantitative Methods.
 Other students and staff may also be eligible to attend, please contact the Q-Step Centre.